-We also worked with the UK's fastestgrowing startup, Cazoo, to build an end-to-end platform with all the benefits of cloud-native architectures and MACHat Contentfulcomplex and emotional nature of buyingat Contentful

-\$10,000+ cars and not \$20 toasters in this manner meant that designing with trust to create confidence was crucial.
+We also worked with the UK's fastestgrowing startup, Cazoo, to build an end-to-end platform with all the benefits of cloud-native architectures and MACH solutions such as commercetools.
+The complex and emotional nature of buying £10,000+ cars and not £20 toasters in this manner meant that designing with trust to create confidence was crucial.

-We live in exciting times for online experiences, and 2020 has shown us the need for a new playbook platforms that can allow businesses to build compelling and differentiated experiences.
-This requires flexibility, the scope to experiment at low cost, and technology that converts ideas into market- facing content within hours rather than weeks."
+We live in exciting times for online experiences, and 2020 has shown us the need for a new playbook - platforms that can allow businesses to build compelling and differentiated experiences.
+This requires flexibility, the scope to experiment at low cost, and technology that converts ideas into market-facing content within hours rather than weeks.